-In today’s post, an excerpt from the May/June issue of Pottery Making Illustrated, Jake Allee shares what he learned when he recently delved into the majolica technique.
+In today's post, an excerpt from the Pottery Making Illustrated archives, Jake Allee shares what he learned when he recently delved into the majolica technique.
 He also shares a majolica base glaze recipe.
 I really like the advice he gives on experimenting in your work.
 This may be just the impetus I needed to start some majolica experiments myself. - Jennifer Harnetty, editor.

 I’ve recently been experimenting with translating my drawings onto ceramic objects using the majolica technique.
 The direct nature of applying color through this brush technique has a nice appeal because the fired result looks pretty close to way it was applied.
 In an effort to get some of my advanced students to expand their experience with different firing ranges, I’ve been introducing majolica as a way to explore what the character and color palette of this technique has to offer.

 For the type of imagery I’m trying to achieve, I’ve found that simple, refined forms with smooth surfaces are best, but thinking outside of the box might lead you beyond the conventional interpretation of this technique.
 Consider the variety of textures you can create, combined with alternatives to applying stains using nontraditional techniques.
 Spattering with a toothbrush, spraying with a squirt bottle, or dabbing with a crumpled rag might be just the beginning.